- 564 views

 With its abundance of flat lowland coastal parks and challenging mountain hikes, Costa Rica is arguably one of the world’s most adventurous hiking and trekking destinations.
 Imagine hiking in Costa Rica through the rugged, untamed trails of Cerro Chirripo, and losing your heart in the sights and sounds of the jungle.
 Conjuring up a more ideal hiking adventure than this one is hard.
-In this post we take a closer look at some of the best places to go hiking in Costa Rica, essentially assisting you in planning the most perfect of Costa Rica hiking tour!
+In this post we take a closer look at some of the best places to go hiking in Costa Rica, essentially assisting you in planning the most perfect Costa Rica tour!

 On offer at the Arenal Volcano National Park are the likes of savanna, old lava flows, primary as well as secondary rainforests, and of course, the Arenal Volcano.
 There are four marked hiking trails to follow, and hiking in the park is only permitted on the marked trails.
 The trails are almost entirely based on flat banks of the volcano, which means they’re not too strenuous to hike.